brandodo/capstone-server/README.md

 # Setup Instructions

-You will need to clone this repo along with the server repo, which can be found [here](https://github.com/brandodo/capstone-server).
+You will need to clone this repo along with the client repo, which can be found [here](https://github.com/brandodo/capstone-client).
 Both repos will require a .env, which you will need to create.
 Please refer to the sample.env files in both repos to see how to configure those.

 ## Client:
 ```